What You Need

 Cut cardstock or cardboard to fit inside the frames.
 Decorate with a few small leaves.
 Write or stamp the names of your guests on the cardstock.

-- Put a placecard at each person’s seat at your Thanksgiving table.
+- Put a placecard at each person’s seat at your harvest table.

 - Make placemats from fall-themed brown paper shopping bags.